Apply to Drew using

 - Teacher Evaluation*

-At Drew, we take a holistic approach to reviewing your application and consider many factors in our decision including your high school grades, course of study, recommendations, essay, extracurricular involvement and either your SAT/ACT scores or a graded analytical paper.
+At Drew, we take a holistic approach to reviewing your application and consider many factors in our decision, including your high school grades, course of study, recommendations, essay, extracurricular involvement and SAT/ACT scores.
+You also have the option of supplementing your application with an optional graded analytical paper which can serve to provide additional insight to your academic strengths.

 There are two ways to apply to Drew: Early Decision & Regular Admission.